brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3262
 The three moments are: gratification (ass̄da), danger (ādīnava), and escape (nissarạa).

-___

-- Highlight(pink) - Location 3267 ❗️
+- Highlight(pink) - Location 3267
 one begins by recognizing the indubitable fact that such worldly phenomena as sense objects, forms, and feelings give us some degree of gratification.
 This gratification consists in the pleasure and joy (sukha-somanassa) we experience when we succeed in fulfilling our desires.
 Once we acknowledge this fact, we can then probe deeper by asking whether such pleasure and joy are entirely satisfactory.

 - Highlight(pink) - Location 3366
 ‘Whatever pleasure and joy there is in the world, this is the gratification in the world (AN 3:101 §§1–2; I 258–59)

-___

-- Highlight(pink) - Location 3406
-gratification in the case of sensual pleasures?

-- Highlight(pink) - Location 3407
-five cords of sensual pleasure.

-- Highlight(pink) - Location 3407
-Forms cognizable by the eye

-- Highlight(pink) - Location 3408
-Sounds cognizable by the ear.…

-- Highlight(pink) - Location 3408
-Odors cognizable by the nose.…

-- Highlight(pink) - Location 3408
-Flavors cognizable by the tongue.…

-- Highlight(pink) - Location 3408
-Tactile objects cognizable by the body

-___

-- Highlight(pink) - Location 3270 ❗️
+- Highlight(pink) - Location 3270
 If we address this question with utter honesty, in a dispassionate frame of mind, we will realize that such pleasure and joy are far from satisfactory.
 To the contrary, they are saddled with drawbacks and defects ranging from the trifling to the catastrophic, defects that we perpetually hide from ourselves so that we can continue unhindered in our quest for gratification.
 This is their danger, the second moment or step of observation.

 - Highlight(pink) - Location 3273